You can’t maintain or build muscle mass without sufficient protein intake.

 And we liked what we saw.

 We found that it was much cleaner than other protein powders out there.
 Naturally flavoured with organic cocoa, vanilla bean and ceylon cinnamon – this is the best tasting protein powder many customers have tried.
-Being a brown-rice protein powder, anyone can use it.
+Being a brown-rice protein powder, anyone can use it for fat loss and muscle growth since it is low in calories and packed with nutrients.

 Regardless of whether you’re dairy intolerant, vegan, allergic to soy or gluten…Because Performance Lab Protein contains no allergens at all.

-Supplying 20g protein (and only 100 calories) per serving, Performance Lab Protein can be easily included in your diet at all times – whether you’re cutting or bulking.
+Supplying 20g protein (and only 100 calories) per serving, Performance Lab Protein can be easily included in your diet at all times – whether you’re cutting or bulking for your bodybuilding goals.

 Why Protein is Essential to a Bodybuilding Diet

-In a nutshell, amino acids are used by your body to repair (and build) new muscle fibers.
+In a nutshell, amino acids are used by your body to repair (and build) new muscle fibers and are essential in a high quality whey concentrate, whey isolate, or a vegan whey protein.

 So, it doesn’t take Arnold Schwarzenegger to tell you how important protein is, for you to believe it.
 (Although, Schwarzenegger.com has stated: “If you’re not paying attention to protein, you’re doing it all wrong.”)